CaseyWeiner/CaseyWeiner/README.md

   - School Email: cweiner6@jhu.edu
   - Personal Email: caseypw@gmail.com

+Any students from Introduction to Biomedical Data Science can message me on slack or make an issue in my fork of the ds4bme_intro repo.

 <!--
 **caseypw/caseypw** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.